 An important note here is, while the online knowledge of baby boomers is often wildly under-appreciated, with 76% of Generation X using online platforms as their first port of call for finding job opportunities, you’ll need to adapt what channels you use to communicate with this group.

 With useful abilities like adaptability, problem-solving and leadership available to support your team, how can you convince Generation X talent to join your ranks?

 Emphasise a work-life balance

-Among all workplace perks, many consider flexibility as the most highly-valued among Generation X. Employees at this stage in life will likely need to balance multiple professional and personal responsibilities.
+Among all workplace perks, many consider flexibility as the most highly valued among Generation X. Employees at this stage in life will likely need to balance multiple professional and personal responsibilities.
 It is no surprise that nearly half of all freelancers in the UK are in this age bracket.
-Demonstrating that you can provide them this balance through remote working or other flexible incentives, you are in a better position to recruit and retain these team members.
+Demonstrating that you can provide them with this balance through remote working or other flexible incentives, you are in a better position to recruit and retain these team members.

 Have a clear direction, but be open to change

 This generation not only wants to know where you are now, but where you’re going and how you’re planning to get there.
 They are wilier and more sceptical than the more idealistic later generations, so you need to be able to demonstrate the path your company is on to convince these recruits to get on board.
 But, make sure these don’t come across as too rigid - Generation X workers will want to feel they can contribute and suggest changes in the pursuit of your company’s overarching objectives.